-Gate Theory of Pain Modulation
+Gate Theory and Pain Pathway

 This article aims to look at the anatomical structures associated with pain perception in addition to examining the Gate Theory of Pain modulation.

 Pain is a constant nuisance to many individuals.
 It can be a representation of actual injury (such as blunt force trauma to a limb) or emotional injury (such as the pain of a broken heart).
 As such, pain can be defined as a subjective perception of noxious stimuli.

 The International Association for the Study of Pain coined a more appropriate definition to encompass the above mentioned concept: